 If you are here for the first time and interested in ‘future sports devices & feature sports tech developments‘ then this entire post and another discussing the future of individual features (also linked at the end) will be of interest.
 Please note that some info is based on ‘quality leaks’ and some on part-substantiated rumours and the extrapolation of past product release cycles, wider technological changes & their availability.
 Most of these new product predictions will happen but the precise timing will differ.

 Recent Highlights and the INBOUND Queue

 2021 had a good start with many sports tech devices released.
 It soon became apparent that even the likes of Apple and Garmin had supply chain issues.
 Add to that R&D delays caused by remote working or Covid-related staff absentees then the products are simply not there to be released in anything like the numbers that were expected at the start of 2021.
-To cut a very long story short, hopes for new tech are pushed to January 2022 and, in many cases, it will be even later ie the start of H2.2022.
+To cut a very long story short, hopes for new tech are pushed to January 2022 and, in many cases, it will be even later

 The full list of everything, past & future is towards the end of this post.

 The general trend is one of the iterative releases of bike computers and sports/fitness watches where technical components are updated and, usually, one major new software feature is introduced at the same time as the new sports device.

 Here are headlines from recent months and likely headlines for the months to come:

 - LAUNCHED: Garmin Epix (Fenix 7X with lights!)
 (January 2022)

 - LAUNCHED: Fenix 7 series (January 18, 2022), new Solar improvements, all-model Touchscreen and Dual-frequency GPS – as covered in this link which has more detailed leaks and thoughts).

 - LAUNCHED: Garmin Instinct 2 and 2s